Table of Contents

 Puppies

 Deworming should begin early in a puppy's life, starting as young as two weeks of age and continuing every two weeks until they are three months old.
 After that, deworming should be done monthly until six months of age.
+For a guide on worming a puppy, see here.

-Adult Dogs
+Adult dogs

 Like dogs, cats are also vulnerable to internal parasites, necessitating regular deworming to keep them healthy.
 Here's what you need to know about deworming your cat: